What is a Continuous Supply of Services?

 The determination of the time of supply in continuous services is essential as it establishes the point when GST liabilities arise.

-• Time of Supply Linked to Invoice Issuance: When an invoice is issued as per the contract terms, the date of issuance often becomes the time of supply.
-This is straightforward in scenarios where payment schedules and due dates are clearly defined.
+When an invoice is issued as per the contract terms, the date of issuance often becomes the time of supply.
+This rule applies particularly in scenarios where payment schedules and due dates are explicitly defined, ensuring clarity in tax compliance.

-• Time of Supply Based on Payment Receipt: In cases where the payment receipt precedes the invoice issuance, the date of payment receipt is considered for the time of supply.
-This requires effective payment tracking mechanisms to accurately determine the time of supply.
+When the payment receipt precedes the invoice issuance, the system considers the payment receipt date as the time of supply.
+This process, therefore, requires effective payment tracking mechanisms to accurately determine the time of supply and ensure compliance with GST regulations.

 Scenario Time of Supply Determination